boofiboi/FiveM-Discord-Presence/README.md

 # Final words

 Big thanks to Virtual Vision Studios over on discord, who helped me catch a lot of errors.
+I'd consider this person to be my lead QA tester.